yktoo/yktoo.com/content/blog/posts/0519/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/nxmk2fq4zr3wejkyyryx.jpg" "Picnic's product delivery.
 Photo by Picnic." >}}

-The same applies to the deposit for glass and plastic bottles ({{< a "/glossary/statiegeld" "statiegeld" >}}).
+The same applies to the deposit for glass and plastic bottles ([statiegeld](/glossary/statiegeld)).

 ## Exact ordering

-Picnic is arguably the only company having their logistics so heavily optimised that the suppliers get exact numbers of each product ordered; according to the supermarket's {{< a "https://picnic.app/nl/over-picnic" "website" >}} it applies at least to bread, fruits and vegetables.
+Picnic is arguably the only company having their logistics so heavily optimised that the suppliers get exact numbers of each product ordered; according to the supermarket's [website](https://picnic.app/nl/over-picnic) it applies at least to bread, fruits and vegetables.

 As soon as their "virtual counter" gets closed at **22:00**, Picnic orders the exact amounts of these goods from farmers and bakers.